Which international destinations are reopening to tourists?

 ROBERTO SCHMIDT/AFP/AFP/Getty Images

-It's already one of the most lavish destinations in the world, but the Maldives looks set to become even more expensive to visit once it reopens.
+It's already one of the most lavish destinations in the world, but the Maldives looks set to become even more exclusive once it reopens.

 The island nation, made up of over 1,000 islands, closed its national borders and canceled all flights shortly after recording its first two coronavirus cases in March.